jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-05-30-beam-deploy-1/index.md

   - Apache Flink
   - Apache Kafka
   - Kubernetes
+  - Minikube
   - Python
   - Docker
 authors:
   - JaehyeonKim
 images: []
 description: Flink Kubernetes Operator acts as a control plane to manage the complete deployment lifecycle of Apache Flink applications.
-With the operator, we can simplify deployment and management of Python stream processing applications, and we discuss how to deploy a PyFlink application and Python Apache Beam pipeline on the Flink Runner on Kubernetes in this series.
-In Part 1, we first deploy a Kafka cluster on minikube as the source and sink of the PyFlink application are Kafka topics.
+With the operator, we can simplify deployment and management of Python stream processing applications.
+In this series, we discuss how to deploy a PyFlink application and Python Apache Beam pipeline on the Flink Runner on Kubernetes.
+In Part 1, we first deploy a Kafka cluster on a minikube cluster as the source and sink of the PyFlink application are Kafka topics.
 Then, the application source is packaged in a custom Docker image and deployed on the minikube cluster using the Flink Kubernetes Operator.
 Finally, the output of the application is checked by sending messages to the input Kafka topic using a Python producer application.
 ---

 [Flink Kubernetes Operator](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/docs/concepts/overview/) acts as a control plane to manage the complete deployment lifecycle of Apache Flink applications.
-With the operator, we can simplify deployment and management of Python stream processing applications, and we discuss how to deploy a PyFlink application and Python Apache Beam pipeline on the [Flink Runner](https://beam.apache.org/documentation/runners/flink/) on Kubernetes in this series.
+With the operator, we can simplify deployment and management of Python stream processing applications.
+In this series, we discuss how to deploy a PyFlink application and Python Apache Beam pipeline on the [Flink Runner](https://beam.apache.org/documentation/runners/flink/) on Kubernetes.

-In Part 1, we first deploy a Kafka cluster on [minikube](https://minikube.sigs.k8s.io/docs/) as the source and sink of the PyFlink application are Kafka topics.
+In Part 1, we first deploy a Kafka cluster on a [minikube](https://minikube.sigs.k8s.io/docs/) cluster as the source and sink of the PyFlink application are Kafka topics.
 Then, the application source is packaged in a custom Docker image and deployed on the minikube cluster using the Flink Kubernetes Operator.
 Finally, the output of the application is checked by sending messages to the input Kafka topic using a Python producer application.

 * [Part 1 PyFlink Applicatin](#) (this post)
 * Part 2 Beam Pipeline on Flink Runner